It’s cold and many of us are struggling to get back into good habits after the festive season.

 It’s important to identify why you’re struggling to motivate yourself to exercise.

-Whether you’re finding it difficult to find time because you have the kids at home at the moment, you don’t have any energy because you’re not eating right, you’ve lost confidence or you’re simply bored of doing the same old thing, determine exactly what’s stopping you from exercising.
+Whether you’re finding it difficult to find time between work and the kids, you don’t have any energy because you’re not eating right, you’ve lost confidence or you’re simply bored of doing the same old thing, determine exactly what’s stopping you from exercising.
 This is what we call your barrier (you may have more than one) to exercise.

 Once you’ve identified your barrier/s to exercise, you can put the necessary steps in place to overcome them.